how do writ of assistance's work

-Divorce and child custody cases often become intense and antagonistic undertakings.
-Just because a judge hands down an order doesn’t mean it will always be followed.
-Oregon law includes many writs, which are formal court orders that either require an action to be taken or give authority and power to perform a specific act.
-When enforcing divorce orders and child custody plans, a writ of assistance is a document that often comes into play.
+Oregon law includes numerous writs, which are formal court orders that either require an action to be taken or give authority and power to perform a specific act.
+When it comes to enforcing divorce orders and child custody plans, a writ of assistance is a document that often comes into play.

 What is a Writ of Assistance?